-If the extent of your formal law schooling was gleaned from prime time television (not that there’s anything wrong with that), then you already know that all lawsuits end up in trial, every trial is a cliffhanger, someone usually falls apart on the witness under withering cross-examination, and the winners usually go to a nice place for dinner afterward.
+If the extent of your formal law schooling was gleaned from prime time television (not that there’s anything wrong with that), then you already know that all lawsuits end up in trial, every trial is a cliffhanger, someone usually falls apart on the witness under withering cross-examination, and the winners typically go to a nice place for dinner afterward.
 With the client picking up the tab.

 Congratulations.
 You are a lawyer.

 Real life, unsurprisingly, seldom imitates art.
 And there is hardly ever a good meal at a white-tablecloth beanery after the win.